DevGanuga/narratorapp/README.md

 ## License

-Proprietary - For agency use only
+**Proprietary & Confidential**
+© 2025 NR8R (Narrator Studio).
+All rights reserved.

+This software is proprietary to NR8R and is intended for internal use only.
+Unauthorized copying, distribution, modification, or use of this software is strictly prohibited.

-## Support
+## Team & Support

-For questions or issues, contact your development team.
+For questions, issues, or feature requests, contact the NR8R development team.

+---

+**Built with ❤️ by the NR8R team**